ilya-koyfman/Obsidian-Ilya/PROJECTS/Azure/Notes/Pricing Plan for Membership.md

 #### Reservations
 * **Synapse Workspace items** - #TODO
 * **Synapse SQL**
-	* *Dedicated* SQL pools in Synapse use credits per hour to run per
+	* *Dedicated* SQL pools in Synapse run on units of 100cDWU, which means running a pool at DW2000c, mean we need 20 units to run it for the hour.
+[Microsoft Link](https://learn.microsoft.com/en-us/azure/cost-management-billing/reservations/reservation-discount-azure-sql-dw)
+	*

 ### Virtual Machines